edgarigl/docs/xen/pvh/virtio-pci-dom0less.md

 When booting dom0lessly, dom0 and domU will race towards finishing the boot.
 At some point domU will try to scan the Virtio PCI bus and there won't be anything there.
-Thanks to a background mmio region in Xen, it won't crash but it won't find any PCI devices.
+To avoid the domU to crash into a trap due to a memory access to an adresses that is unmapped, we need to disable the option trap-unmapped-accesses = <0>;

+DomU will find an empty PCI bus at boot.

 Once dom0 has booted, ran QEMU and QEMU has registered an IOREQ server we'll trigger a PCI bus rescan in domU to discover the newly added devices.